cristian-grecu/ELEC391-mem-tutorial-exercise/README.md

 First, generate the `s_mem` memory exactly as described above.

 Next, examine the toplevel `task1` module.
-You will find taht it already instantiates the `s_mem` RAM you generated earlier using the MF Wizard. `KEY[3]` will serve as our reset signal in `task1`.
+You will find that it already instantiates the `s_mem` RAM you generated earlier using the MF Wizard. `KEY[3]` will serve as our reset signal in `task1`.
 Add an instance of your `init` module and connect it to the RAM instance.
 For the final submission, make sure that `init` is activated **exactly once** every time after reset, and that _S_ is not written to after `init` finishes.
 Note: **do not** rename the memory instance — we need to be able to access it from a testbench to test your code.

 Add comprehensive tests in `tb_rtl_init.sv`, `tb_rtl_task1.sv`, `tb_syn_init.sv`, `tb_syn_task1.sv`.